The business world is changing fast, and if you’re reading this, it’s probably because you’ve been paying attention.

 Whether you’re in manufacturing, government, business services, nonprofit work, or any other sector, keeping track of every task in front of you can be overwhelming without tools that give you immediate visibility into operations.

 You don’t want to be the manager who spends all day tracking down workers to find out what’s holding up a project.
 You want to open your app and be able to see the problem right away so you can take action on that task and move on to another project.
-Task management tools let you do this by allowing you to define the tasks associated with each project, establish benchmarks for reporting and performance within those tasks, and easily identify when something is wrong.
+Task management tools let you do this by allowing you to define the tasks associated with each project, identify task ownership, establish benchmarks for reporting and performance within those tasks, and easily identify when something is wrong.

 Let’s go back to our manufacturing illustration.
 A project could stall for any reason.
 Maybe a supplier is unable to complete a production order, and you need to seek alternatives.
 Maybe a machine has broken down, stalling production.
 Maybe the warehouse has lost track of some inventory.
 You can’t afford to waste time trying to track down the problem manually.
 When your task management tool tells you exactly what has been done and precisely who is waiting on a key task, you know where you need to go to solve a problem.